Marineland of Florida: Beginnings

 The diving operation always consisted of two people, a diver in the water and a person on the top deck to manage the air hose and safety monitoring.
 Then the underwater show moved to the rectangular oceanarium with announcers guiding the crowd from one location to the next.
 The diver would transfer from one tank to the other above as visitors were guided via the hallways below to view the diver in the water with potentially dangerous sharks and moray eels among the fish in the rectangular tank.
 There were 120 portholes on split levels in which visitors could view the show.
 The show would then conclude with the crowd being directed to the stadium for the "educated porpoises" where dolphins went to dolphin "school" and demonstrated their skills, guided by a team of trainers.

 Daily show staffing consisted of a jumpmaster, two staff divers, two announcers and a number of stadium trainers to manage the shows.
 Marineland staff, especially those who worked in the "Marine Studios" department, wore nautical attire as uniforms, with jumpmasters wearing sailor suits and announcers wearing uniforms that resembled those of sea captains.
 There were additional employees beyond show staff to keep things running; these included two aquarists, exhibit attendants, ticket takers, guides, custodians, pump crews, lab techs and tank cleaners as well as security.

 The aquarist positions were actually supervisory and oversaw the operations of the Marine Studios department.
 Other departments also made Marineland work.
-These included the Stadium, lab, maintenance, water plant, gift shops, snack bar, theater, grounds crew, restaurant and administration.
+These included the stadium, lab, maintenance, water plant, gift shops, snack bar, theater, grounds crew, restaurant and administration.
 At one point Marineland was the largest employer in Flagler County with over 300 employees.

-Other exhibits complemented the shows including "Wonders of the Sea" allowing a close up of marine specimens in aquariums, an electric eel demonstrations, a penguin and flamingo displays.
-Just east of the circular oceanarium was another tank that originally held fresh water dolphins, manatees then was used for a shark nursery for a while then was set up as fresh water spring in the 1980s.
+Other exhibits complemented the shows including "Wonders of the Sea" allowing a close up of marine specimens in aquariums, electric eel demonstrations, a penguin and flamingo displays.
+Just east of the circular oceanarium was another tank that originally held fresh water dolphins and manatees, and then was used as a shark nursery for a while before being set set up as a fresh water spring in the 1980s.
 In between shows visitors could walk freely around the oceanariums and sometimes could even play "catch" using a basketball with a friendly dolphin on the top deck.